Wiki · Concept · Last reviewed June 14, 2026

 AI Audits and Third-Party Assurance

-AI audits are structured reviews of an AI system, organization, or deployment context intended to produce evidence about risk, compliance, performance, and accountability.
+AI audits are evidence-producing reviews of an AI system, organization, or deployment context used to test claims about risk, compliance, performance, and accountability.
 Third-party assurance adds a further claim: that an outside actor has examined the evidence rather than leaving the builder to grade itself.

 Definition